TehillahK/pamarket-backend/README.md

 ## How to run

 After downloading code .
-Write down the code below in the command line to get the server running
+Write down the code below in the command line to get all the node dependencies .
+> npm install

+Then enter the following code below to run.
 > npm start